johnnypuskar/foreverdm/scripts/documentation/scripting_docs.md

 Some effects are defined as a part of a related ability, such as the lingering effects of a spell or attack.
 These effects have their functions and parameters defined in a table format within the ability .lua file.
 The table can then be passed to the statblock to apply its effects.

 #### Example Effect-applying Ability
-This example defines an ability which applies a specially-created effect
+This example defines an ability which applies a specially-created effect called `effect_name`
 ```
-function run(...)
-  -- Effect definition
+-- Effect definition, made at top level
-  effect = {
+effect_name = {
   caster = statblock,

   ability_check_give = function(type, trigger)
     -- Effect effect logic goes here, example gives advantage on any ability check
     return {advantage = true, disadvantage = false, bonus = 0, auto_succeed = false, auto_fail = false}
   end
 }

+function run(...)
   -- Example application of effect
-  statblock:add_effect("effect")
+  statblock:add_effect("effect_name")
 end
 ```
 ## Defining Effect-Dependent Abilities

 Some effects may grant the bearer the use of one or more additional abilities, such as concentrating on a spell which allows for a special type of attack.
-These effects will define a table which contains the run() functions that define each ability, with the ability name as the key for it's function value.
-This table is called `abilities` and is defined at the top level in the effect script, and it's contents will be factored into the bearer's statblock abilities.
-If a condtion allows a bearer to perform any action beyond their normal capabilities, it should be defined in this way, even when it is a slightly modified or enhanced version of an existing ability they possess.
+These effects will define a set of nested tables which contains the data and run() functions that define each ability, with the ability name as the key for its inner table.
+This top-level table is called `abilities` and is defined at the top level in the effect script, and it's contents will be factored into the bearer's statblock abilities.
+If a condition allows a bearer to perform any action beyond their normal capabilities, it should be defined in this way, even when it is a slightly modified or enhanced version of an existing ability they possess.

 #### Example Ability-granting Effect
-This example defines a effect which just grants a new ability called `example_attack`
+This example defines a effect which just grants a new ability called `ability_name`
 ```
 abilities = {
+  ability_name = {
+    use_time = UseTime("action", 1),
-  example_attack = function(target)
+    run = function(target)
-    -- Function definition for `example_attack` ability
+      -- Function definition for the `ability_name` ability
     end
+  },
+  other_ability = {
+    use_time = UseTime("bonus_action", 1),
+    can_modify = {"attack"},
+    run = function(target)
+      -- Function definition for the `other_ability` ability
+    end
+  }
 }
 ```